cnunciato/fun-with-jenkins/README.md

 ... and browse to the server at http://localhost:8080.

-Add whatever plugins you like to `plugins.txt` and they'll be installed automatically.
+At first launch, you'll be prompted for the initial administrator password.
+You'll find this password in the `docker-compose` logs, which should be visible in your terminal.
+Paste the password into the UI when prompted, choose Install Recommended Plugins, and you're done.

+Optionally, you can use the `plugins.txt` file to specify any additional plugins you'd like to install automatically, and .

 ## Converting a Jenkinsfile to a Buildkite pipeline 🪁

-The `.buildkite` folder contains a Node.js script that reads the `Jenkinsfile` in the root of this repo, passes it to a Jenkins server (specifically to the [`pipeline-model-converter`](https://chatgpt.com/share/681d35bd-7d10-8012-bb62-56e7b66c1acb) endpoint), and transforms the JSON returned by that endpoint into a Buildkite pipeline definition.
-Given the following `Jenkinsfile`, for example:
+The `.buildkite` folder contains a Node.js script that converts the `Jenkinsfile` in the root of the repository into a Buildkite pipeline definition.
+For example, given the following `Jenkinsfile`:

 ```groovy
 pipeline {